MakotoIchinose/Maya-For-Arch/README.md

 * The mtoh.so plug-in will give and error saying that "hdArnold.so" could not find "libai.so"

+* Hypothetically the updated Autodesk Licensing Manager might cause issue with versions prior to 2024.

 ## I think that's all